Iran says EU will not impose oil sanctions

 "Each member goes after its own maximal interests ... they have this profiteering approach and, with such a rift, such sanctions cannot be imposed."

-Concerns over the OPEC producer's nuclear program have increased since a group of hardline students stormed the British embassy in Tehran last month, after Britain imposed new sanctions on the country.
+Concerns over the OPEC producer's nuclear programme have increased since a group of hardline students stormed the British embassy in Tehran last month, after Britain imposed new sanctions on the country.

 Britain closed its embassy and expelled all Iranian diplomats from London.
 The fallout spread when several other countries including France, Germany, Italy, Spain and the Netherlands, recalled their envoys.